flickerbox/dashboard/README.markdown

 Dashboard
 =========

 By Ben Ubois.
-Design by Todd J. Collins
+Design by Todd J. Collins.